Woman in pool struck by tree, killed in Bronx

-RIVERDALE, Bronx (WABC) -- A woman was killed and another was injured when a tree fell into a pool in the Bronx on Monday.
+RIVERDALE, Bronx (WABC) -- The woman who was killed when a huge tree fell into a pool in the Bronx on Monday has been identified.

-The incident was reported at a private pool around 1:30 p.m. on Palisade Avenue.

-Another woman in her 50s was taken to the hospital but was expected to survive.
+Authorities said 59-year-old Donna Douglas lived at the River Terrace Apartments on Palisades Avenue in the Riverdale section, where the tree fell into the private pool just after 1:30 p.m.

-The incident comes just one day after a man was critically injured by a tree while he was sitting on a bench in Brooklyn.
+The incident happened two days after a man was killed by a tree while he was sitting on a bench in Brooklyn.

 ----------